BBC Sports Personality of the Year Award

 The BBC Sports Personality of the Year Award is the main award of the BBC Sports Personality of the Year ceremony, which takes place each December.
 The winner is the sportsperson, judged by a public vote, to have achieved the most that year.
 The recipient must either be British or reside and play a significant amount of their sport in the United Kingdom.
-The winner is selected from a pre-determined shortlist.
-The most recent award-winner is footballer Beth Mead, who won the 2022 award.
+The winner is selected from a predetermined shortlist.
+The most recent award-winner is 800m runner Keely Hodgkinson, who won the 2024 award.

 History

 Sports Personality of the Year was created by Paul Fox, who thought of the idea while he was editor of the magazine show Sportsview.
 The first award ceremony took place in 1954 as part of Sportsview, and was presented by Peter Dimmock.
 For the first show, votes were sent by postcard, and rules presented in a Radio Times article stipulated that nominations were restricted to athletes who had featured on the Sportsview programme since April.
 Approximately 14,500 votes were cast, and Christopher Chataway beat Roger Bannister to win the inaugural BBC Sportsview's Personality of the Year Award.